SuperPWR weekend offers women’s rugby chance to shine

 “The pitch is unreal.
 Just to go out there and play on a carpet like that most weekends is very cool.
 Obviously, the changing rooms, the stadium, the infrastructure around that, all those little things you perhaps take for granted when you have been there a little while, we fully appreciate it.”

-Scarratt made her return last week after 13 months out on the sidelines after a career-threatening neck surgery, one of the sport’s most famous faces lending extra star power as a season break for the Women’s Six Nations nears.
-Loughborough, whose partnership with Saints affords the access to Franklin’s Gardens and Northampton’s training facilities, are hoping to build on a record crowd of 1,703 achieved in their East Midlands Derby against Leicester Tigers.
+Scarratt made her return last week, bringing an end to 13 months out on the sidelines after a career-threatening neck surgery, one of the sport’s most famous faces lending extra star power as a season break for the Women’s Six Nations nears.
+Loughborough, whose partnership with Saints affords access to Franklin’s Gardens and Northampton’s training facilities, are hoping to build on a record crowd of 1,703 achieved in their East Midlands Derby against Leicester Tigers.

 Even men’s club rugby can struggle to sell tickets on more crowded weekends but there have been signs of real promise within the women’s game this season.
 Harlequins Women claimed to have broken a world record for a women’s club match when more than 15,000 people came in for the first fixture of their “Big Game” double-header, while, across the Channel, in excess of 6,000 people attended ASM Romagnat’s encounter with Bordeaux in Clermont last week.